featherbear/UNSW-COMP2511/README.md

 Note that all commands produce a JSON object as output, except for `list` that produces a JSON array.

 For commands that do not always succeed, the `status` field indicates whether the result was successful.
-If a reservation request, change, or cancellation cannot be fulfilled, the status should be `rejected`.
+If a reservation request or change cannot be fulfilled, the status should be `rejected`.
 In the case of such a rejection, no reservations should be added, changed or deleted.
-You can assume `list` always has a valid venue, and `room` is not used to add a room that has already been added.
+You can assume `change` and `cancel` have identifiers for existing reservations, `list` has a valid venue, and `room` is not used to add a room that has already been added.

 ## Hints

 * Focus on the requirements as given.
+A solution that tries to satisfy requirements that weren't given is not necessarily a better solution.

 * The only data structures you will need are lists.
+Structures like HashMaps are neither necessary nor improve your solution.

 * The JSON-Java library is intended for serialisation, not as an alternative to Java collections.